 ♥ ♥ ♥ ♥ ♥

 The Canadian Lacemaker Gazette Volume 33:1-4 is complete.
 Volume 34 is now underway; the Fall edition will be mailed in September.
 Editions of Volume 33 are available and can be sent bundled in one package.
+Give a gift to a special lacemaker!

-A Note to CLG Subscribers: We are offering Volume 28 – Volume 32 editions at sale price!
+We are offering Volume 28 – Volume 32 editions at sale price!
 Individual editions are only $5 each, includes shipping for one edition in Canada.
 Inquire about shipping larger orders within Canada or to other countries.

 These are packed full of information to inspire and encourage lacemaking.
 The Gazette Editions section has details for each one.
+Subject title and authors are listed.

 Posted below are front cover images from Volume 32.
 Let’s give these editions a new home!

 Posted below are front cover images from Volume 31.
 The Gazette Editions section has details for each one.
-Let’s give these editions a new home!

 If you know of someone who is not a regular subscriber and would love to read more about lacemaking, consider giving a Gift!
 Packages can be mailed directly from CLG if you wish.
-This is a good bargain for a lace group library as well, build your collection!
+This is a good bargain for a lace group library as well, build your reference collection!

 Volume 30 editions are available, our 30th year in production!
 The Gazette Editions section has details for each one: Fall, Winter, Spring, Summer.
 Posted below are front cover images.

 Volume 29 editions are available.
 The Gazette Editions section has details for each one: Fall, Winter, Spring, Summer.
-Posted below are front cover images.

 Volume 28 editions are available, supply is limited.
 The Gazette Editions section has details for each one: Fall, Winter, Spring, Summer.
 Posted below are the front cover images.